Battle of Agincourt: Films

-Shakespeare's version of the battle of Agincourt has been turned into several minor and two major films.
+Shakespeare's version of the Battle of Agincourt has been turned into several minor and two major films.
 The latter, each titled Henry V, star Laurence Olivier in 1944 and Kenneth Branagh in 1989.
 Made just prior to the invasion of Normandy, Olivier's rendition gives the battle what Sarah Hatchuel has termed an "exhilarating and heroic" tone, with an artificial, cinematic look to the battle scenes.
 Branagh's version gives a longer, more realist portrayal of the battle itself, drawing on both historical sources and images from the Vietnam and Falkland Wars.

 In his 2007 film adaptation, director Peter Babakitis uses digital effects to exaggerate realist features during the battle scenes, producing a more avant-garde interpretation of the fighting at Agincourt.
-The battle also forms a central component of the 2019 Netflix film The King.
+The battle also forms a central component of the 2019 Netflix film The King, which stars Timothée Chalamet as Henry V and Robert Pattinson as the Dauphin of Viennois.
+The film takes inspiration from Shakespeare's Henriad plays.

 Mock trial

 In March 2010, a mock trial of Henry V for the crimes associated with the slaughter of the prisoners was held in Washington, D.C., drawing from both the historical record and Shakespeare's play.
 Participating as judges were Justices Samuel Alito and Ruth Bader Ginsburg.
 The trial ranged widely over whether there was just cause for war and not simply the prisoner issue.
 Although an audience vote was "too close to call", Henry was unanimously found guilty by the court on the basis of "evolving standards of civil society".